playfulprogramming/playfulprogramming/content/blog/dynamic-html/index.md

 <!-- tabs:end -->

-While this works, those familiar with `if` statements in JavaScript will be quick to point out that this is simply reconstructing an [`if ... else` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else).
+While this works, those familiar with `if` statements in JavaScript will quickly point out that this is simply reconstructing an [`if ... else` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else).

-Just like the JavaScript environment these frameworks run in, they too implement a similar API for this exact purpose.
+Like the JavaScript environment these frameworks run in, they also implement a similar API for this exact purpose.